 He responded by jamming the muzzle even harder into my neck, forcing me to lean forward.
 “I do not wish to speak.”

 “Then listen,” I said.
 “I’ll do the talking.
-I’m afraid I’ve got some bad news for you, and I don’t want to get shot.
+I’m afraid I’ve got some bad news for you, and I don’t want to get shot."

 He thought it over.
 After a moment I felt the pressure of the gun ease off.

 “I don’t know what the hell is going on, but I didn’t bargain for any of this.
 It was supposed to be a pleasure trip for me.
-But right about now I think it’s time you re-evaluated your position.”
+But right about now I think it’s time you re-evaluated your situation.”

 Parked on the edge of the taxi-way, looking out over the expanse of the airport, we had a perfect view.
 The Lear Jet was clearly visible, sweeping in toward the runway.
 The Controller was still trying to raise the pilot, getting no response.
 The fire engines and emergency vehicles were racing toward the incoming aircraft.